 His conducting mentors include esteemed teacher of conductors Gustav Meier, as well as Robert Spano and Kurt Masur.
 After participating in the 2012 Kurt Masur Conductors Seminar in New York City—where he shared the podium with Maestro Masur in concert—Bairos was awarded the prestigious and highly selective Felix Mendelssohn-Bartholdy Scholarship by the US Mendelssohn Foundation and Maestro Masur.
 Bairos subsequently traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra, and further his studies and mentorship with Maestro Masur.
 A graduate of both the Peabody Conservatory’s Orchestral Conducting program and the American Academy of Conducting at Aspen, Bairos has also worked with Marin Alsop, Jorma Panula, Hugh Wolff, and Larry Ratcleff.

-As an accomplished and award winning tubist, Mr. Bairos has given master classes and performed with festivals and orchestras around the world.
-New York Magazine praised his solo performances in the Juilliard Focus Festival of 1998 as one of the “instrumental highs of the festival” and at age 18, he was the first tubist in the history of the Aspen Music Festival to win the festival wide concerto competition.
-He has performed, toured and recorded with the Symphony Orchestras of Chicago, Cincinnati, Seattle and with the New York Philharmonic.
-He has held principal posts with orchestras in America, Spain, China, and most recently was principal tuba for the Singapore Symphony Orchestra.
+As an accomplished and award-winning tubist, Bairos has given master classes and performed with festivals and orchestras around the world.
+New York Magazine praised his solo performances in the Juilliard Focus Festival of 1998 as one of the “instrumental highs of the festival".
+At age 18, he was the first tubist in the history of the Aspen Music Festival to win the festival-wide concerto competition.
+Bairos has performed, toured, and recorded with the New York Philharmonic and the symphony orchestras of Chicago, Cincinnati, and Seattle.
+He has held principal posts with orchestras in America, Spain, and China and most recently was principal Tuba for the Singapore Symphony Orchestra from 2004-2007.